OpenTechSchool/python-flask/core/data.md

 {% endraw %}

 Check out the _for_ loop that we use in the template.
 It is similar to the one used in Python but subtly different.
 You can see it doesn't contain the `:` at the end of the first line, and it needs an `endfor` statement to end the loop.
+This comes from the template making use of flask's Jinja2 templating language, that's designed to be very simple to read and write.

+Now you can **reboot your server, submit some emails, and visit [/emails.html](http://127.0.0.1:5000/emails.html)** to check everything is working as expected!
+What happens if you restart the server again?

 ## Success!